nosco/hx/README.md

 ## Dependencies

-You'll want to make sure you have the latest version of `react`, `react-is`, and whatever renderer you are targeting (e.g. `react-dom`).
+You'll want to make sure you have the latest version of `react`, and whatever renderer you are targeting (e.g. `react-dom`).

 ```
-npm i react react-is react-dom
+npm i react react-dom
 ```

 If you want to use the React Hooks API (`hx.hooks`), you'll need to ensure